DigitalConstruct-xyz/commandline_interface_flutter/README.md

   }
 }
 ```
-NOTE: the example above is RUNNABLE.
+NOTE: the example above is functional.
 - It's a very basic example, but it shows the basic usage of the package.

 ## Additional information